Home

 Kokua Care Foundation Charitable Care Services at Kokua Care 3184 B Waialae Avenue, Honolulu, HI 96816 We provide in-home care services which include companionship, light housekeeping, cooking, supervision, Activities of Daily Living; including bathing, toileting, transfer assistance, dressing, feeding, and grooming, and various other duties as determined by the assessment.
 Kokua Care Foundation Charitable Care Services (KCFCCS) provides these care services at no charge to qualified individuals, and at-cost services for individuals who are unable to qualify for the program, but have shown the need for service.
 These services are provided by Kokua Care.
 (808) 734-5555 https://www.kokuacare.com

-Kokua Food Basket at St Matthew'S Episcopal Church 41-054 Ehukai Street, Waimanalo, HI 96795 Provides a food sack to participants who are in need of food.
-1 bag per adult.
+Kokua Food Basket at St Matthew's Episcopal Church 41-054 Ehukai Street, Waimanalo, HI 96795 Saint Matthew's Episcopal Church provides a food sack to participants who are in need of food, 1 bag per adult.
 Emergency requests are answered as soon as we find out about it, or when the person is referred to us by social agency as well as our own congregation each Sunday.
 Beach dwellers and families in multiple family situations are helped with food as soon as we are notified.
 We also provide used clothing, sheets, blankets, and towels when these items are available.
-(808) 259-8664 www.jsrsys.com/stmattshi/
+(808) 259-8664 https://www.jsrsys.com/stmattshi/

-Kokua Harvest at Food Basket Hawaii Island's Food Bank 40 Holomua Street, Hilo, HI 96720 Kōkua Harvest is Hawaiʻi Island’s food rescue project.
+Kokua Harvest at Food Basket Hawaii Island's Food Bank - Hilo Office 40 Holomua Street, Hilo, HI 96720 Kokua Harvest is Hawaii Island’s food rescue project.
 We prevent food waste at its source, build community resilience and connection, and strengthen access to healthy, nutrient-dense fresh fruit and vegetables.
-We harvest and distribute excess produce to low-income communities throughout Hawai’i Island.
+We harvest and distribute excess produce to low-income communities throughout Hawaii Island.
 Through the act of rescuing and sharing food, we connect and nourish our community to build stronger relationships and a deeper appreciation for food.
 Food rescue (also known as “gleaning”) is the ancient tradition of collecting excess fresh food from farms, gardens, restaurants, or other sources and donating it to those in need.
 It is a successful model for reducing the waste of valuable produce, and it gives low-income individuals access to fresh and locally-grown foods that are not always available in their communities.
-Hawaiʻi is fortunate to have a year-round growing season and a long cultural tradition of sharing and growing food.
+Hawaii is fortunate to have a year-round growing season and a long cultural tradition of sharing and growing food.
 Still, every year thousands of pounds of fresh fruit and vegetables go to waste on farms large and small.
 Backyard fruit trees and excess garden produce also go unharvested.
 Want to make a difference in your community?
 Contact us!
-(808) 933-6030 www.kokuaharvest.org
+(808) 933-6030 https://www.kokuaharvest.org

 Kokua in Kind at Kokua In Kind, Llc.
-410 Olive Avenue, Wahiawa, HI 96786 Handles vehicle donations (automobiles, trucks, vans, motorcyles and boats) for non-profit charities.
-Currently provides services to over 100 Hawaii non-profit organizations.
-Can provide complete list of charities currently accepting vehicles as donations, visit www.kokuainkind.com (808) 834-6603 www.kokuainkind.com
+410 Olive Avenue, Wahiawa, HI 96786 Kokua in Kind handles vehicle donations (automobiles, trucks, vans, motorcycles and boats) for non-profit charities.
+We currently provide services to over 100 Hawaii non-profit organizations.
+Visit the website, https://www.kokuainkind.com, for a complete list of charities currently accepting vehicles as donations.
+(808) 834-6603 https://www.kokuainkind.com

 Kokua Line at Honolulu Star-Advertiser Kokua Line 500 Ala Moana Boulevard 7-210, Honolulu, HI 96813 Kokua Line is not a social service agency.
 It is a column in the Honolulu Star-Advertiser newspaper that answers readers' questions on a variety of topics.
 Due to volume, not all questions can be answered; answers are published in the newspaper.
 The column runs Mondays through Fridays, usually on page B2.
 (808) 529-4773 https://www.staradvertiser.com/